base-org/web/apps/base-docs/base-camp/docs/reading-and-displaying-data/useAccount.md

 hide_table_of_contents: false
 ---

 [wagmi] is a library that provides React hooks that trade a somewhat complex setup process for a great developer experience when building a frontend around the constraints and quirks of onchain building.
-One of the hooks, `useAccount`, provides access to your users wallet and connection information.
+One of the hooks, `useAccount`, provides access to information about your users' wallet and connection information.

 You can use this for connection-status-based rendering, to enable or disable controls or views based on address, and many other useful tasks.